lavindude/EnvironmentGame/README.md

 # EnvironmentGame

 This repository contains the source code for the project.
-Click <a href="https://github.com/lavindude/EnvironmentGameBuild">here</a> to download the game and play!
+Click <a href="https://lavindude.itch.io/aqi-survival">here</a> to play our game!